DimitrisGkoutzounis/Perovskites/readme.md

 ## Usage

-1. Click "Upload device folder" to select a folder containing measurement data
+1. Click "Upload device folder" to select a folder containing measurement data.
-2. Choose a measurement mode (Memristor, Pulsed, or Transistor)
+2. Choose a measurement mode (Memristor, Pulsed, or Transistor).
+ - The application will automatically detect the available measurement modes.
+3. Select custom filter to apply for showing the plots.
+ - The application will automatically detect the available filters.
-3. View the generated plots and analysis
+4. View the generated plots and analysis

 ## File Structure Requirements